70aa-editCROPSQUARE2.jpg

 PHD CANDIDATE

-Elise is conducting studies to understand how pathology develops in neurons in ALS/FTD, supported by an MND Research Australia PhD scholarship.
+Elise is conducting studies to understand how pathology develops in neurons in ALS/FTD, supported by an MND Australia PhD scholarship, at The University of Queensland.

 Hao (Donny) Wu